CentOSLinuxTutorials

 Install Google Chrome on CentOS 7

 In this tutorial, we will show you how to install and configure Google Chrome on CentOS 7.
-For those of you who didn’t know, Google Chrome is not just a browser; it’s a gateway to the web, renowned for its speed, simplicity, and efficiency.
-For users of CentOS 7, a robust and stable Linux distribution favored for its security and enterprise-readiness, installing Chrome can enhance their web experience significantly.
+For those of you who didn’t know, Google Chrome is one of the most popular web browsers worldwide, known for its speed, security, and user-friendly interface.
+As a Linux user running CentOS 7, you may want to install Google Chrome to enjoy its benefits and seamlessly browse the web.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo‘ to the commands to get root privileges.
 I will show you the step-by-step installation of Google Chrome on a CentOS 7.